QuivrHQ/quivr/backend/worker/quivr_worker/process/README.md

   - This operation should be rollback if we have an error after.
 Because we would have a knowledge in Processing/ ERROR status with associated vectors.

-  - Reprocessing the knowledge would mean reinserting vectors in the db. which would insert duplicate vectors !
+  - Reprocessing the knowledge would mean reinserting vectors in the db.
+This means ending up with duplicate vectors for the same knowledge !

 2. Set knowledge to error